Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

 Alternative to Eq.~\eqref{eq:unrolling} and \eqref{eq:unrolling_all}, for example incorporating memory from previous iterates at each layer, can be found in \citeauthor{arridge2019solving}~\cite{arridge2019solving}.
 By utilizing components of iterative algorithms such as the backprojector $\boldA_k\transp$, unrolling-based architectures can map projection data to images without suffering from scaling issues.
-Many works from the literature derived unrolling architecture from existing image reconstruction algorithms and will only cite a non-exhaustive list; we refer the reader to \citeauthor{monga2021algorithm}~\cite{monga2021algorithm} for a review of unrolling techniques until 2021.
-One of the first unrolling architectures, namely ADMM-net, was proposed by \citeauthor{yang2016deep}~\cite{yang2016deep} for \ac{CS} \ac{MRI} and consists in a modified \ac{ADMM} algorithm \cite{Boyd2010} where basics operation (finite-difference operator, soft-thresholding, etc.) are replaced by transformation such as convolution layers with parameters that are trained end-to-end.
+Many works from the literature derived unrolling architecture from existing model-based algorithms and we will only cite a non-exhaustive list; we refer the reader to \citeauthor{monga2021algorithm}~\cite{monga2021algorithm} for a review of unrolling techniques until 2021.
+One of the first unrolling architectures, namely ADMM-net, was proposed by \citeauthor{yang2016deep}~\cite{yang2016deep} for \ac{CS} \ac{MRI} and consists in a modified \ac{ADMM} algorithm \cite{Boyd2010} where basics operation (finite-difference operator, soft-thresholding, etc.) are replaced by transformations such as convolution layers with parameters that are trained end-to-end.
 Other works rapidly followed for regularized inverse problems in general and image reconstruction in particular.
 Learned proximal operators, which consist of replacing the update \eqref{eq:smoothing} with a trainable \ac{CNN} \cite{meinhardt2017learning,gupta2018cnn}.
-In a similar fashion, \citeauthor{chun2018deep}, proposed BCD-Net \cite{chun2018deep} and its accelerated version Momentum-Net~\cite{chun2020momentum} which consists in unrolling a variable-splitting algorithm and replace the image regularization step with a \ac{CNN}. \citeauthor{adler2018learned}~\cite{adler2018learned} proposed an trainable unrolled version of the primal-dual algorithm~\cite{chambolle2011first}.
-In \ac{PET} imaging, several trainable unrolled versions of the expectation-maximization algorithm \cite{Shepp1982} were proposed \cite{gong2019emnet,mehranian2020model,lim2020improved,corda2021memory} (see \cite{reader2020deep} for a review of deep learning techniques for \ac{PET} reconstruction).
+In a similar fashion, \citeauthor{chun2018deep}, proposed BCD-Net \cite{chun2018deep} and its accelerated version Momentum-Net~\cite{chun2020momentum} which consists in unrolling a variable-splitting algorithm and replace the image regularization step with a \ac{CNN}. \citeauthor{adler2018learned}~\cite{adler2018learned} proposed a trainable unrolled version of the primal-dual (Chambolle-Pock) algorithm~\cite{chambolle2011first}.